Liam Kapeikis: 2024–25 season

-Kapeikis started the season by competing on the 2024-25 ISU Challenger Series, placing tenth at the 2024 CS Cranberry Cup and seventh at the 2024 CS Trophée Métropole Nice Côte d'Azur.
+Kapeikis started the season by competing on the 2024-25 ISU Challenger Series, placing tenth at the 2024 CS Cranberry Cup International and seventh at the 2024 CS Trophée Métropole Nice Côte d'Azur.

 Following an eighth-place finish at the 2025 U.S. Championships, he rounded off the season by finishing tenth at the Road to 26 Trophy.

 2025–26 season

-Kapeikis began the season by placing eighth at the 2025 CS Cranberry Cup International.
+Kapeikis began the season by competing on the 2025–26 Challenger Series, placing eighth at the 2025 CS Cranberry Cup International and sixth at the 2025 CS Nebelhorn Trophy.
+Selected as a host pick for 2025 Skate America, Kapeikis finished the event in ninth place.
+He then went on to finish eighth at the 2025 CS Tallinn Trophy.

+In January, Kapeikis competed at the 2026 U.S. Championships, where he finished in sixth place.
+Following the withdrawal of Jason Brown, Kapeikis was assigned to compete at 2026 Four Continents Championships where he finished in 10th place.

+2026–27 season

+Kapeikis opened the new season by placing 12th at the 2026 Kinoshita Group Cup.